 - Identify the areas where AI can increase efficiencies and cut costs and meticulously implement the technology over time.

 The key to mastering the age of AI is to choose option three.
-If you don’t, you may be overtaken by competitors that are more efficient and provide more value to their customers.
+If you don’t, you may be overtaken by competitors who are more efficient and provide more value to their customers.